deadshotsb/grip-task-2/README.md

 There is only one file in this in repository.

-The Jupyter notebook (US-Border-Crossing-Data-Analysis.ipynb) file contains the project.
+The Jupyter notebook file contains the project.

 ## Source code ##